305 E. 8th Ave., Homestead, PA 15120

 Besides one on one sessions, we also offer events throughout the year, like our fall “Tackle Your Financial Future” workshops.

-And our Financial Opportunity Center also works closely with our career development services and our counseling program for people who want to buy their own home.
+And our financial coaches also work closely with our career development services and our housing counseling program, which helps people prepare to buy their own home.